vedatcinbat/HospitalApp_RestApi/README.md

-This is a Demo Hospital Website that built with ASP.NET Core MVC (6.0.100) and ASP.NET Core - Web Api (REST)
+<h1>This is a Demo Hospital Website that built with ASP.NET Core MVC (6.0.100) and ASP.NET Core - Web Api (REST)</h1>

-** There are 2 project called : HospitalWebApi and HospitalAppMvc
+> There are 2 project called : HospitalWebApi and HospitalAppMvc

 x HospitalWebApi has a HospitalsController.cs where we define our apis. x There are 5 api in HospitalsController